Calming colour.

 Creative studio workspace of the artist Aimee Johanan, with paint swatches, tubes of watercolour paint and the artist painting on paper.

-In the studio, I’ve been mixing and painting botanical greens to create artwork that invites Soft Fascination.
+In the studio, I’ve been working with botanical greens to create artwork that invites Soft Fascination.
 Allowing your mind to relax and wander without effort, and without your phone.
-While the verdant hues signal to your body: you are in a place where life can thrive.

-Explore the prints
+Explore art prints

 Currently in the studio